ProvableHQ/workshop/battleship/README.md

 If you check Player 2's ships configuration, you'll note their entire bottom row is covered by two ships, so sample valid hits on the bottom row would be: 1u64, 2u64, 4u64, 8u64, 16u64, 32u64, 64u64, and 128u64.
 Since Player 1's first fire coordinate (1u64) was a hit, the `hits_and_misses` field is also 1u64.

 Player 1's next move will consume this `move.record`, which will update Player 1's board with the hit-or-miss, as well as figure out the result of Player 2's fire coordinate.
-Now that Player 1 has some `played_tiles`, they can no longer choose an alread-played fire coordinate.
+Now that Player 1 has some `played_tiles`, they can no longer choose an already-played fire coordinate.
 For example, running `aleo run play 'board_state.record' 'move.record' 1u64` will fail, because 1u64 has already been played.

 ## 8: Player 1 Takes The 3rd Turn